About Dr Dan O'Hara

 ‘On The Line Of Flight: Pynchon’s Entropy Machine’, Pynchon Notes 34-35 (1994), 56-69

-Dr Dan O'Hara's Teaching
+Dr Dan O'Hara's Publications

 Dr O’Hara’s teaching focuses upon American Literature from the sixteenth century to the present, British Literature from 1789 to present, and critical theory.
 He lectures on North American Literature, Literature 1900-Present, co-teaches the first year course on Criticism, and contributes within his specialist areas to the courses on Comparative Literature and Literary Kinds.
 He previously taught at Cologne and Oxford.